1.

 "When I'm finished," Onimex said, "I swear by Kolob, that

-you'll see a lot more of me, but, I've got to get going."
+you'll see more of me, but, I've got to get going."

 30. "I've got